 - Toggle Third-Party Video and switch to Zoom.

 4. Add the ID of the Zoom meeting you'd like to use.
 It is important to add the number only (i.e., 4878197451), with no spaces (487 819 7451) or dashes (487-819-7451), and the meeting password (if any).

 Now your Zoom integration is ready, let's look at a few practice steps to ensure your attendees and presenters' seamless experience.

 If you're the meeting host, you can use the Zoom client to start the meeting.
 For the best admin experience, we recommend using Zoom and MeedingPulse admin (presenter view) side-by-side.

 For best results with the Zoom integration (video and audio), ask your audience to use the Chrome browser, or Microsoft Edge Chromium ( any release after January 15th, 2020), as audio is only supported in Chromium-based browsers.

 Signing into Zoom

 By default, Zoom requires attendees to be logged in to join meetings.
-This may cause an issue with the Integration, as each attendee would need to have their own Zoom account in order to join the meeting, and they would be required to either login to their Zoom account beforehand, or log in to Zoom from within the MeetingPulse meeting.
+This may cause an issue with the Integration, as each attendee would need to have their own Zoom account to join the meeting, and they would be required to either login to their Zoom account beforehand or log in to Zoom from within the MeetingPulse meeting.